ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 <info-box info>
 	The {@link module:list/listproperties~ListProperties list properties feature} is enabled by default in the {@link installation/getting-started/predefined-builds#document-editor document editor build} only.

-	The {@link module:list/documentlistproperties~DocumentListProperties document list properties feature} is not available in any builds by default.

 	See the {@link features/installation#list-properties list properties} installation section to learn how to enable these in your editor.
 </info-box>